highfidelity/hifi-content/usefulUtilities/statusIndicator/README.md

     - Run `node statusIndicator_webApp.js` from the `webApp/app` directory

 # Release Notes

+## Backend: v2.6 | Interface App: 2019-07-16_10-50-00 | [commit xxxxxxx](https://github.com/highfidelity/hifi-content/commits/xxxxxxx)
+- Completely removed the notion of "team names" from Status Indicator.
+This means `teamPage.html` no longer exists, and interfaces that get data from the server via the status indicator backend APIs can no longer be formatted based off of team names.

 ## Backend: v2.5 | Interface App: 2019-07-16_11-06-29 | [commit 4ad6031](https://github.com/highfidelity/hifi-content/commits/4ad6031)
 - On the status indicator website, don't show the 'UNKNOWN TEAM' header when that's the only org name returned in the results.
 Instead, show "PEOPLE".